 In a small saucepan, whisk together the granulated sugar and eggs.
 Set over medium-low heat and cook, whisking constantly, until the mixture reaches 160°F and coats the back of a metal spoon.
 Remove from heat and stir in the melted chocolate and vanilla until smooth.
 Cool to just warm, stirring occasionally.

 Use an electric mixer, beat the butter until light and fluffy, about 2 to 3 minutes.
 Gradually add in the cooled chocolate mixture then beat on high speed for 5 minutes, or until light and fluffy.

 In a clean bowl use an electric mixer to beat the cream until it begins to thicken.
 Add the powdered sugar and beat until stiff peaks form.
 Fold into the chocolate mixture.

 Pour the mixture into the pan, smoothing evenly.
+The pie will be tall with filling.
 Chill for 6 hours.
 At this point the pie can be stored for up to 2 days ahead of time.

 Make the topping:

 Use an electric mixer to beat the cream, powdered sugar, and vanilla on high speed until stiff peaks form.
 Top pie with whipped cream and garnish with chocolate shavings or dust with cocoa powder.

 french silk pie, pie